optivem/atdd-accelerator/README.md

     - UPDATED: `image: ghcr.io/valentinajemuovic/eshop/monolith-java:latest`
 _Note: This step is critical that you get the path right!
 Otherwise, your System Tests & Release will fail!_

-5. Furthermore, for the chosen language, set the ports:

-5. Keep the Local Acceptance Stage only for that language, and delete all the rest, e.g. since I've chosen TypeScript, then:
-   - `.github\workflows\local-acceptance-stage-dotnet.yml` --> DELETE
-   - `.github\workflows\local-acceptance-stage-java.yml` --> DELETE
-   - `.github\workflows\local-acceptance-stage-typescript.yml` --> KEEP

 6. Keep the Local Acceptance Stage only for that language, and delete all the rest, e.g. since I've chosen TypeScript, then:
    - `.github\workflows\local-acceptance-stage-dotnet.yml` --> DELETE
    - `.github\workflows\local-acceptance-stage-java.yml` --> DELETE